py-mine/mcproto/README.md

 async def handshake(conn: TCPAsyncConnection, ip: str, port: int = 25565) -> None:
     # As a simple example, let's request status info from a server.
-    # (this is what you see in the multiplayer server list, i.e. the server's motd, icon, info about how many players
+    # (this is what you see in the multiplayer server list, i.e. the server's motd, icon, info
-    # are connected, etc.)
+    # about how many players are connected, etc.)

-    # To do this, we first need to understand how are minecraft packets composed, and take a look at the specific
+    # To do this, we first need to understand how are minecraft packets composed, and take a look
-    # packets that we're interested in.
-Thankfully, there's an amazing community made wiki that documents all of this!
+    # at the specific packets that we're interested in.
+Thankfully, there's an amazing community
-    # You can find it at https://wiki.vg/
+    # made wiki that documents all of this!
+You can find it at https://wiki.vg/

     # Alright then, let's take a look at the (uncompressed) packet format specification:
     # https://wiki.vg/Protocol#Packet_format
     # From the wiki, we can see that a packet is composed of 3 fields:
-    # Packet length (in bytes), sent as a variable length integer (combined length of the 2 fields below)
+    # - Packet length (in bytes), sent as a variable length integer
+    #       combined length of the 2 fields below
-    # Packet ID, also sent as varint (each packet has it's own unique number, that we use to find out which packet it is)
+    # - Packet ID, also sent as varint
+    #       each packet has a unique number, that we use to find out which packet it is
-    # Data, specific to the individual packet
+    # - Data, specific to the individual packet
+    #       every packet can hold different kind of data, this will be shown in the packet's
+    #       specification (you can find these in wiki.vg)

-    # Ok then, with this knowledge, let's establish a connection with our server by sending it a handhshake, and
+    # Ok then, with this knowledge, let's establish a connection with our server, and request
-    # obtain the status data from it.
+    # status.
+To do this, we fist need to send a handshake packet.
+Let's do it:

-    # First, let's take a look at the Handshake packet:
+    # Let's take a look at what data the Handshake packet should contain:
     # https://wiki.vg/Protocol#Handshake
     handshake = Buffer()
-    handshake.write_varint(47)  # Protocol version (using something really old so that it works with almost any server) handshake.write_utf(ip)
+    # We use 47 for the protocol version, as it's quite old, and will work with almost any server
+    handshake.write_varint(47)
+    handshake.write_utf(ip)
     handshake.write_value(StructFormat.USHORT, port)
     handshake.write_varint(1)  # Intention to query status